Is interviewing a real estate agent such a daunting task?

 And why might that be?

 During a listing presentation, some real estate agents may tell you as the homeowner what you’d like to hear, as they’re hoping to get the listing and price you lower over the next few weeks or months.
 You’d be surprised at how often this happens.

-Agents who give the highest listing price, do get a lot of business from home sellers, who don’t necessarily know any better, until it’s too late and the property has been exposed to the market for way too long!
+Real Estate agents who give the highest listing price, do get a lot of business from home sellers, who don’t necessarily know any better, until it’s too late and the property has been exposed to the market for way too long!
 The overpriced properties you see lingering about for months on end, and plenty of expired listings are proof of that.

 In other words, the ratio of houses the agent eventually sells versus the (overpriced) properties that he or she still has on the books (which is called the sales-to-listing ratio) will be an important number to watch.

 Question #3: Is being a real estate agent your full-time job?

 There is this misconception that being a real estate agent must be such an easy job, which lets you sleep in long, go home early and pay golf every day, AND is making you bundles of money in no time!

 Wouldn’t that be nice?!